YIIZ/coscp/README.md

 $ qcup gen-config
 ```

-After generating `~/.qcup.js`, read instructions in the file, set it properly
+After generating `~/.qcup.js`, read instructions in the file, set it properly.

 ## Usage